redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 Now you're ready to stop nodes and see what happens during failover.

-## Stop Nodes and Explore Failover
+## Stop a Node and Explore Failover

 Return to ***vnc terminal*** to stop and restart nodes and see how failover works.